 One way to do this is to ask a question like: Where will my life / my family / the world / the planet be in 5 years if I choose this?
 And again with … if I don’t choose this.
 There is no way for us to have a cognitive answer to that question.
 We can sense, though, the energy that comes up when asking that question.
 Is that energy contractive, heavy or expansive, light?
 Choosing what is expansive for you (not necessarily for others) will inevitably lead to you creating more for all.

 In conjunction with a visioning process, I explore this theme in more depth.
 Currently, this can be on an individual basis in order to create a more fulfilling life or for a small business.
 I have an online community that I started some time ago.
 I have taken several courses with Steven and Chutisa Bowman, world-renowned consultants to Boards and am part of their movement.

 Contact me and let me know if you are interested in finding out more so we can set up an initial consultation.

 "You can't solve a problem from the same level of consciousness that created it."

 At the moment, I offer introductory workshops which give an overview of what Benevolent Leadership is and allows for time to ask questions.
-Usually, they are a combination of Benevolent Leadership with subject areas such as personal and family life, small business, or the earth.
+Often, they are a combination of Benevolent Leadership with subject areas such as personal and family life, small business, or the earth.